kammitama5/kammitama5.github.io/_posts/2020-06-12-Friday-June-12th.md

 - After I got bored with following the gear heads in the Film industry (updates in cameras, just like updates in software libraries don't really interest me), I was interested in Concept Design.
   Concept Design is essentially the iterative process of designing movies.
-Unfortunately, these days, it's kind of a mindless, superficial industry in terms of its ideas, but I was drawn to the idea of using hidden messages in the design and fabrication of a movie to spread a broader message about not just the society we currently live in, but the society we *could* live in.
+Unfortunately, these days, it's kind of a mindless, superficial industry in terms of its ideas (and a lot of those artists don't read), but I was drawn to the idea of using hidden messages in the design and fabrication of a movie to spread a broader message about not just the society we currently live in, but the society we *could* live in.
 - At its best, it's like an opportunity to tell a moralalistic tale through a design image.